balangs/eTeak/README.md

 NOTE: eTeak's GALS/synchronous backend is not available to public yet.
-Please feel free to try out its asynchronous (dual-rail 4-phase RTZ) beackend. eTeak's multiple-clock syntehsis feature is a work in progress by the APT group of the University of Manchetser, UK.
+Please feel free to try out the asynchronous (dual-rail 4-phase RTZ) beackend. eTeak's multiple-clock syntehsis feature is a work in progress by the APT group of the University of Manchetser, UK.

 #eTeak